it-brains/vue-form-plugin/README.md

 - `delete(url[, headers])` - makes DELETE request to the server.
 Returns promise
 - `setFileField(field[, event, value, callback])` - sets files property of form.
 See detailed description in [Working with files](#working-with-files) section.
+- `reset` - clears all fields passed through constructor.
+It can clear nested fields(at the first nesting level) as well.

 Params:
 - `url` - string with URL address for the request